joergen7/pnet/README.md

 The function `enabled` takes a transition name and a firing mode and determines whether the firing mode enables this transition.

+In our example all transitions are trivially enabled.

 ```racket
 (: enabled?
 (Symbol Mode Any -> Boolean))
 (define (enabled? trsn mode usr-info)